biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

       `log(top sum) - log(bottom sum)` (or, [equivalently](https://en.wikipedia.org/wiki/List_of_logarithmic_identities#Using_simpler_operations),
       `log(top sum / bottom sum)`).
-- You can also select features by searching through their feature rankings or metadata numerically (e.g. you can select all features with a given ranking above a certain threshold).
-This tutorial won't cover this option, but feel free to try this out in your Qurro plots.
+- You can also select features by searching through their feature rankings or metadata numerically (e.g. you can select all features with a differential above a certain threshold).
+This tutorial won't cover this option, but feel free to try this out in Qurro.

 Let's try the second of these options (selecting features from a text-search) out.
 In the bottom-right corner of the Qurro visualization -- under the